mfioravanti-yseop/gitflow_lab/README.md

 * create a commit
 * push to the repository

-Just so you know, Git provides a tool to help you with the git flow features.
+Just so you know, Git provides a tool to help you with the GitFlow features.
 You can find all the informations [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 ### Create a Pull Request